 The Product Design program has 10,000 square feet of classroom, office, and lab space.
-Each student is exposed to product fabrication while a complement of professional faculty and technical staff assists them in producing full-scale prototypes and presentation scale models.
+Each student is exposed to product fabrication while professional faculty and technical staff assist them in producing full-scale prototypes and presentation-scale models.

-- 4,000 square foot wood shop facility with traditional woodworking machinery, vacuum press equipment (for plywood bending), and CNC router tool
+- A 4,000-square-foot wood shop facility with traditional woodworking machinery, vacuum press equipment (for plywood bending), and CNC router tool

-- Model-shop with traditional machinery for model making with foams and plastics, facilities for plastic vacuum forming, plastic casting, rubber mold making, painting and finishing
+- A model shop with traditional machinery for model making with foams and plastics and facilities for plastic vacuum forming, plastic casting, rubber mold making, painting, and finishing

 - Two metal fabrication shops with machine tools such as lathes, milling machines, MIG, TIG, and ARC welding facilities

-- Nonferrous metal-shop used in manipulating precious metals
+- A nonferrous metal shop used in manipulating precious metals

-- 1,600 square foot ceramic studio, which includes model making, mold making, and slip casting facilities; three oxidation kilns; and a glaze booth
+- A 1,600-square-foot ceramic studio, which includes model making, mold making, and slip casting facilities; three oxidation kilns; and a glaze booth

-- 3D printer capable of printing a full-scale presentation model in plaster or resin.
+- A 3D printer capable of printing a full-scale presentation model in plaster or resin